SIH-NITK/Anything/README.md

+# Description
+Given 48 time series, satellite images of a particular land, we provide insights on:
+- When the crops are sown and harvested
+- The yield of the land

 # Extraction of Crop Cycle Parameters

-TODO: Add description
+Useful information from the images was extraxted using some image processing techniques involving:
+- Image Thresholding
+- NDVI filtering
+- PCA

 ## Technologies Used
 - Flask